wdiechmann/sucker/README.md

 NGINX as a reverse proxy, and Puma as the application server, are able to deliver on the wss promises of Action Cable.

+Spoiler alert: It does :)

+Hence right now this project serves as a test of my next issue: when posting messages, I am only able to attach one file, and not anything in excess of 8KB.

 ## Contents of Sucker

 Sucker does not really offer much in terms of content - a single